dineshpinto/pythermal/README.md

 *Sub-Routines* and an Output/Plotting function, all of which are stored in separate source files.

 The code was designed on Python 2.7 and will not work with versions older than Python 2.6.
 It is fully compatible with Python 3.x (no modifications necessary).
+[PEP 0008](https://www.python.org/dev/peps/pep-0008/) styling guidelines have been followed throughout the code.

 This code requires:

-1. Numpy/Scipy (Recommended build against Fortran OpenBLAS libraries for parallel processing)
+1. Numpy & Scipy (Recommended build against Fortran OpenBLAS libraries for parallel processing)
 2. Matplotlib
 3. Multiprocessing
 4. tqdm